 Cut the string for the correct length of necklace, and tie a knot in one end, then your child can string as many pasta beads on as will fit before you tie the necklace ends together.

 Find your knitting needles and some wool and teach the kids to knit a scarf.
 Can be for themselves, or their favourite doll/teddy.
-There are lots of helpful resources out there to get you started.
-Here’s a basic knitting a square project:
+Here are 6 Easy Knitting Projects for Kids and Beginnersto get you started.

 #47.
 Paper Chains